Character Development Program: Online Training

 Our world has gone more digital than ever, and the Medal of Honor Character Development Program is rising to the challenge with a new training program.
 For educators who want […]

-The Medal of Honor Character Development Program has elementary and secondary lesson plans that make it easy to explore the important role veterans play in our community and inspire students to show their gratitude for the sacrifices of our service members, both on November 11 and year round.
+These lessons make it easy to explore the essential role veterans play in our community and inspire students to show their gratitude for the sacrifices of our service members, both on November 11 and year-round.
+We also offer the PATH TO HONOR student program, a compelling collection of video lessons that revolve around the values that define the Medal of Honor to ignite inspiration.

-A great activity for middle and high school students is to watch our Medal of Honor Recipient oral histories, which provide an individual veteran’s perspective on the experience of serving.
-Your class can watch the video independently, or the whole school can watch a video and then connect with that story in classes throughout the day.
+An excellent activity for middle and high school students is to watch our Medal of Honor Recipient oral histories, which provide an individual veteran’s perspective on the experience of serving.
+Your class can watch the video independently, or the whole school can watch a video and then connect with that story in courses throughout the day.

 For a more historical deep dive, check out our newest video, The Courage of the Submariner, which focuses on the stories of two WWII submariners who were eventually awarded the Medal of Honor for their actions.

-In this lesson, students reflect on the deep commitment show by our service members.
+In this lesson, students reflect on the deep commitment shown by our service members.
 After your students have watched Reginald Myers tell his story, challenge them to think about how we can honor the commitment veterans showed during their service.
-How can we commit to helping the veterans who gave so much for our country?
+How can we commit to helping the veterans who gave so much to our country?

 This lesson focuses specifically on Vietnam War veterans and incorporates the living history video of U.S. Army Sergeant Gary Beikirch, a Vietnam War Medal of Honor Recipient.
 Key takeaways from this lesson include the importance of honoring veterans and the challenges veterans face when they return home from war.